lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session02_say.md

 <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/> 00:20

-b.
-On the right side of your screen you'll see a drop-down menu labeled VIEW.
-This is how you choose what would otherwise appear as tabs at the bottom of your Excel workbook.
-Click the down arrow to see the various worksheets available:
-      -  Control  - you can click on the cell next to the word "Station" and select your station number, then click "Get Clinic List"       -  ClinicSelection  - this is where you select the the clinics your team would like to include in your dataset
-      -  SPTransfers  - data about Suicide Prevention transfers
-      -  dataDiag - data about Diagnoses
-      -  dataHF - data about Health Factors
-      -  dataMeas - data about Measures or flag names
-      -  vizDiag - visuals or charts about Diagnoses
-      -  vizHF - visuals or charts about Health Factors
-      -  vizEnc - visuals or charts about Encounters, types of visits
-      -  visMeas - visuals or charts about Measures or flag names
-      -  CCParams - parameters for the *MTL* Care Coordination module
-      -  MMParams - parameters for the *MTL* Medication Management module
-      -  PSYParams - parameters for the *MTL* Psychotherapy module
-      -  AggParams - parameters for the *MTL* Aggregate module

   d.
 What are the options for filtering and sorting the data:
       - At present there are four tabs to use for filtering and sorting your team data.